 Eligible courses and candidates for scholarship

-Scholarships can be applied for all levels of education like secondary, undergraduate, graduate and postgraduate.
-Even few certificate and diploma courses also offer scholarships for international students.
+Scholarships can be applied for all levels of education like secondary, undergraduate, graduate, and postgraduate.
+Even a few certificate and diploma courses also offer scholarships for international students.
 These applied scholarships are usually based on an entrance test.
 Depending on the result you will be eligible for one of the two types of scholarships viz. full tuition fee or partial tuition fee.
 Seeking scholarship is a competitive task, but brilliant students have a good scope.
-Scholarships grant may vary from $1,000 to $1,00,00 depending on the university offering it, the course under consideration, its duration and academic record of the student.
+Scholarships grant may vary from $1,000 to $1,00,00 depending on the university offering it, the course under consideration, its duration, and the academic record of the student.

-Few scholarships (usually with high amount) may be taxable, but most of them are non-taxable.
+Few scholarships (usually with high amounts) may be taxable, but most of them are non-taxable.
 It is important to precisely read scholarship details before applying for one.
 Additionally, each scholarship program caters to different disciplines.
 Students must check which scholarships are available for their discipline and which universities are participating in that program.
-It is preferred to do this check before completing admission procedure in any university so that you can consider the university for your desired course keeping scholarship factor in mind if financial support is expected.
+It is preferred to do this check before completing the admission procedure in any university so that you can consider the university for your desired course keeping the scholarship factor in mind if financial support is expected.
 Also, ensuring your eligibility for any scholarship program is advisable considering factors like Canadian residency, non-residency, age, type of course, etc.

 How to apply for scholarships?

 As far as University scholarships are concerned, most of them consider students automatically which means that students do not have to apply to those scholarships.
 The students will be considered automatically based on their grades and other achievements.
 There may be some University scholarships, students may need to apply for directly to their University.
 You can coordinate with the concerned department at the University.
-They will not only guide you about the various scholarships available inside and outside the university, but will also explain the procedure, eligibility and selection criteria for each scholarship.
+They will not only guide you about the various scholarships available inside and outside the university but will also explain the procedure, eligibility, and selection criteria for each scholarship.
 They may help you apply for the scholarship best suitable for you.

 For scholarships not affiliated with the Universities, students can either apply directly to the scholarship programs or via a Canadian institution.

 This application process can be initiated only once the student is enrolled completely in the course he is pursuing.
-You may have to submit a letter of recommendation from your college/teacher, your statement and your academic record (mark-sheet / grades/transcript) with your scholarship application.
-For some scholarships, you may have to appear for an interview instead of entrance test.
+You may have to submit a letter of recommendation from your college/teacher, your statement, and your academic record (mark-sheet / grades/transcript) with your scholarship application.
+For some scholarships, you may have to appear for an interview instead of an entrance test.
 Your university’s financial aid office will guide you through the exact procedure.

-Some Scholarship Programs
+Popular Scholarship Programs

 - Vanier Canada Graduate Scholarship Program: This program promotes admissions in Health / Natural Sciences / Engineering / Humanities / Social Sciences Research courses.
 The university / educational institution in which you are seeking admission will help you apply for this program.
 A student may get up to $ 50,000 per year for three years under this program for pursuing their doctoral studies.
-The candidate must have a pro-active research potential in addition to the excellent academic record.
+The candidate must have pro-active research potential in addition to an excellent academic record.

-- Banting Postdoctoral Fellowships Similar to the above-mentioned scholarship program, research fellows in the field of Health / Natural Sciences / Engineering / Humanities / Social Sciences are eligible for this fellowship program while pursuing their research at a Canadian Institution.
+- Banting Postdoctoral Fellowships: Similar to the above-mentioned scholarship program, research fellows in the field of Health / Natural Sciences / Engineering / Humanities / Social Sciences are eligible for this fellowship program while pursuing their research at a Canadian Institution.

-- IDRC Research Awards There is no competitive exam for this award.
-Usually, it is granted on the basis of academic record (preferably Master's, Ph.D. or Post-Doctoral Degree), skills and experience.
+- IDRC Research Awards: There is no competitive exam for this award.
+Usually, it is granted on the basis of academic record (preferably Master's, Ph.D., or Post-Doctoral Degree), skills, and experience.
 This program aims at inviting qualified candidates from developing countries to work on research programs with IDRC staff.

-- FINCAD Women in Finance Scholarship is offered by FINCAD to those women who are already pursuing a graduate Finance course in any nationally or internationally accredited institution.
+- FINCAD Women in Finance Scholarship: is offered by FINCAD to those women who are already pursuing a graduate Finance course in any nationally or internationally accredited institution.
 The scholarship is awarded to eligible women in the amount of US $10,000.